Stonewalling

 Dealing with stonewalling is straightforward and direct.
 Both need to call a "time-out" stop the interaction and separate for 20 minutes.

-The stonewaller can say, "I'm feeling flooded and I need to calm down.
-I'll be back."
-If the partner becomes aware of their partner's flooding, they can also call a time-out.
+The stonewaller can say, “I’m feeling flooded, and I need to calm down.
+I will return.”
+If the partner becomes aware of their partner’s flooding, they can also call a time-out.

 The one calling the timeout should be the person who checks in to continue the conflictual conversations.